Ever wonder why cats like to sleep with their owners?

 Our kitties prefer to nap in places where people can’t bother them and where they can let their guard down.
 Still, many felines choose to rest close to their owners.

 So, what makes a cat snuggle up to you when you lie down or prefer you over a spouse?
-Let’s see 11 possible reasons.
+Let’s see 11 possible reasons why do cats like to sleep with their owners.

 Even when your cat appears to be sleeping deeply, they’re ready to spring into action when they sense trouble or prey.